What shoes to wear when you have flat feet ?

-The model can also be important, as we have seen that closed shoes are more effective than sandals.
+The model can also be significant, as we have seen that closed shoes are more effective than sandals.

-But remember that choosing the right shoes for your flat foot will help you to relieve pain and have a comfortable day.
+But remember that picking the right shoes for your flat foot will help you to relieve pain and have a comfortable day.